coolusername244/coolusername244/README.md

 In my free time I enjoy coding ⌨️, running 🏃‍♂️, gaming 🕹️,  playing guitar 🎸 and piano 🎹 as well as spending time with my family 👨‍👩‍👧‍👧 🐕

-🔭 I’m currently learning some C# and Angular!
+🔭 I’m currently working on the redesign and update of [Solros Crêperie](https://solroscreperie.se/)!

 ### Here are some of my projects!